Hi, I'm Ummi

 What do I do for a living?

 Well, I quit during the first semester, but that’s another long story.
-Suffice to say that the experience taught me to always put myself first, and that if something does more harm than good to my mental well-being, it’s okay to quit.
+Suffice to say that the experience taught me to always put myself first, and that if something does more harm than good to my mental well-being, it’s not worth it.

-But I have created for myself a financial stability that allows me to keep traveling while being unemployed (most of the time).
-When my money runs low, I take on odd jobs, working in restaurants and bars and bookstores, but only for as long as I enjoy it.
+I have, however, created a form of financial stability that allows me to keep traveling while being technically unemployed (most of the time).
+When my money runs low, I take on odd jobs in restaurants, bars, and bookstores, but only for as long as I enjoy them.
 I always make sure I know when it’s time to call it quits.

 How do I afford travel?

-In the meantime, if you’d like to support my work, you can buy me a coffee (it’ll only cost you $2)!
+In the meantime, if you’d like to support my work, you can buy me a coffee (it’ll only cost you $2, but it would mean the world to me).

 What made me start this blog?

 I live with depression.
-It has pretty much been a permanent fixture in my life, on an on-and-off basis since I was 14.
+It has pretty much been a fixture in my life, on and off since I was 14.

-After a particularly rough period in 2013, I started a bucket-list blog to help me get out of bed every morning, and found that it made a tremendous difference.
+After a rough period in 2013, I started a bucket-list blog to give me a reason to get out of bed every morning, and found that it made a tremendous difference.

-Not only was it therapeutic to write, the bucket list itself gave me a sense of purpose and achievement.
+Writing felt therapeutic, but not only that — the bucket list itself gave me a sense of purpose and achievement.
 It helped me practice self-care (which involved a lot of traveling).

-However, I didn’t like to publicize it much, because I wrote about whatever tickled my fancy, and not always in the most politically correct way.
+However, I didn’t publicize it much, because I wrote what I liked, and not always in the most politically correct way.
 It could probably even land me in jail.

-But as the blog grew, I realized that some of the content might be helpful to others too.
-I needed another platform to reach a bigger audience, so that I could help more people.
-Hence, the birth of Ummi Goes Where.
+But as the blog grew, I realized that some of the content could be truly helpful to others too.
+I needed a bigger platform so I could help more people.
+Hence, the birth of Ummi Goes Where?

 Why "Ummi Goes Where?"